 Tell us about yourself and your passion in life.

 I’m passionate about contributing to the greater good of my country.
 More specifically, I want to create employment opportunities.
 We are lucky that a large portion of our total population is youth.
-This is both an opportunity and risk, opportunity in a sense that these people can make huge difference but we have to ensure that they have right kind of skill to do so.
+This is both an opportunity and risk, an opportunity in the sense that these people can make a huge difference but we have to ensure that they have the right kind of skill to do so.
 A lot of young people who can really make a difference do not have the right skills to do so.
 This is a big disadvantage for us and detrimental for our growth as a nation.
 This is where I want to contribute.
-I want to guide and help people so that they can develop right skills and thrive and contribute.
+I want to guide and help people so that they can develop the right skills and thrive and contribute.

 What was your underlying motivation to become an entrepreneur?

 I am a passionate challenge taker.
-I love walking uncharted path and prefer doing things that most people fear to do.
+I love walking uncharted paths and prefer doing things that most people fear to do.
 That is kind of something built in and has been a permanent source of motivation to make the leap.

-I saw there was an opportunity to meaningfully contribute to the society while doing things I love to do.
+I saw there was an opportunity to meaningfully contribute to society while doing things I love to do.
 Yes, many people contribute to society in many ways, some bring political changes, some by social work.
-I thought I need to find my own place and making access to technology easier for the people and using it for the betterment of them seemed a good cause to embark on.
+I thought I needed to find my place and making access to technology easier for the people and using it for the betterment of them seemed a good cause to embark on.

-In 2000, using Internet was a global phenomenon but unfortunately nothing was happening in Bangladesh.
+In 2000, using the Internet was a global phenomenon but unfortunately, nothing was happening in Bangladesh.
 We found that very frustrating.
 We thought about doing something appropriate to our context to fix it.
 That’s how we came up with the idea of BDjobs.
 We founded BDjobs.com to provide job information to Bangladeshi youth.

 We started BDJOBS in my house taking a single room only with 2-3 people.
 Back then I just came out of university and money was not one of our strengths.
 We started with a very minimum investment by borrowing 3 computers from my family members.